Skip to Content

 You need to be careful when adding brand name Thai curry pastes though.
 Many are really spice and salty.
 The saltiness of some pastes can quickly ruin a curry.

-My massaman curry paste below, which is all used in this curry, makes a lot more than you would ever add of a brand name paste.
-So if using a brand name curry paste such as Mae Ploy, I recommend using only a couple of tablespoons.
+My massaman curry paste, photographed below, makes a lot more than you would ever add of a brand name paste.
+So if using a brand name curry paste such as Mae Ploy, (affilliate link) I recommend using only a couple of tablespoons.
 You can always add more later in cooking to taste.

 Where To Find Massaman Curry Paste